|Home > Book Proposals|

 CALL FOR BOOK PROPOSALS

 The Springer Book Series “Research in Networked Learning“ is devoted to high quality research focused monographs and edited volumes on all topics and areas related to networked learning.
-A Call for Proposals can be found on the book series web page.
+Download Call for Proposals Flyer.

 The field of Networked Learning has been emerging as an exciting and innovative area of work since the 1990’s.
 It now includes a very active community of researchers investigating the nexus and connections between learners and the use of digital resources, communication and tools in higher education, along with the underpinning theory, practice and pedagogy of such use.